swiftlang/swift-playdate-examples/README.md

 ### Code of Conduct

-Like all Swift.org projects, we would like the Swift Playdate Examples project to foster a diverse and friendly community.
-We expect contributors to adhere the [Swift.org Code of Conduct](https://swift.org/code-of-conduct/).
-A copy of this document is [available in this repository][coc].
+Like all Swift.org projects, we would like these Embedded Swift example projects to foster a diverse and friendly community.
+We expect contributors to adhere to the [Swift.org Code of Conduct](https://swift.org/code-of-conduct).

-[coc]: CODE_OF_CONDUCT.md

 ### Contact information